 Production is where you’ll find most of the options affecting your video production cost estimate: which cameras, how many cameras, do we need assistants, how much lighting, studios, make up artists, it goes on – and then we work out over how many days we need these things.
 We’ll do this largely from your initial brief and will fill in the gaps where we can in the first instance.

 Next is post production, which we’ve always found is the hardest function to provide an accurate video production cost estimate for.
 Commonly, edit days are priced individually, but how many days we need is tricky to know.
 This is where that reference video comes in useful, as we can deconstruct that to provide a foundation.
 Through the edit process we’ll have to review and organise all of the footage, collate the best shots into an assembly, and then start to edit.
 You’ll usually have a number of reviews allowed, where higher budgets usually afford a greater number of revisions.
 Lastly, the finishing stage.
 Here, we polish the audio to make sure that we’ve reduced background sound and balance music with voice and sound effects.
 We’ll then polish the video in what’s called a ‘grade’ where we ensure optimal reflection of the video in terms of brightness, contrast, colour balance and the finished ‘look’ – which may be bright and vibrant or dark and dramatic.

 All of this takes time, and different types of projects will take more or less depending on the needs of the brief, the audience, and how the video is being used.

-Hopefully this has given you a little more information on how much video production companies charge, and have added a little useful information around the process ready for your next project.
+Hopefully this has given you a little more information on how much video production costs, with more context around the process ready for your next project.